openPupil/PyPupilEXT/README.md

 **Instruction for Windows**

-You need to install Visual Studio 2019.
-During the installation ``C++ MFC`` must be selected during the installation.
-Additionally, the English language package must be included.
-Visual Studio can be downloaded from the following page: https://visualstudio.microsoft.com/downloads/
+Visual Studio 2019 is required.
+During installation, ensure "Desktop development with C++" is selected along with the English language package.
+Visual Studio can be downloaded from [here](https://visualstudio.microsoft.com/downloads/).

-Open the app ``x64 Native Tools Command Prompt for VS 2024``on your machine.
-Next locate the PyPupilEXT folder from the command window and type in the follwing commands
+Launch the "x64 Native Tools Command Prompt for VS 2019."
+Then, navigate to the PyPupilEXT folder and input the following commands:

 ```shell
 cd PyPupilEXT